HumanSignal/label-studio/README.md

 </View>
 ```

 Note that we use tag names to connect tags between each other.
 Therefore tags that are used for labeling should include a name attribute.
 And every tag has its own set of parameters.
-Find more info in the related doc:
+Find more info in the related guide:

 [Tags Documentation](/docs/Tags.md)